multiparty/Secrecy/setup.md

 ## Introduction

-In this guide, you will learn how to create a Virtual Private Cloud (VPC), launch and configure EC2 instances, and set up Secrecy with OpenMPI.
-This guide assumes you have a basic understanding of AWS services and SSH.
+This guide navigates you through how to set up an AWS environment and get the MPC vehicle up and running.

 ### Prerequisites
 - AWS Account